 One of the most significant improvements came on the company’s rotor design.
 Here, Bricker concentrated on efficiency and Fecon’s long-standing reputation for reliability and quality.

 “When it came to a critical component like the rotors, I knew we could improve the overall design.
-We now specify Strenx® 100 XF for high strength and lighter weight, and now it performs as an even more efficient and durable rotor,” Bricker says.
+We now specify Strenx® 100 XF for high strength, and now it performs as an even more efficient and durable rotor,” Bricker says.
 “For our customers, this means more proficient results, turning out a finer finished product.
 This saves time and fuel, and the vegetation rejuvenation can occur much more quickly.”

 According to Bricker, Fecon’s teams spent a lot of time laser cutting, forming, welding, storing and testing until they found what worked best with the new high-strength material.
 Strenx® guarantees include tight thickness tolerances, tight flatness tolerances and bending guarantees.
 With lean chemistries and industry-leading cleanliness, Strenx® steel has extremely consistent properties, ensuring precision and efficiency in the workshop.

 Understanding these tolerances allows for greater control.
 For example, precise thickness within a plate and between plates makes for safe and predictable performance.
 Laser cutting and automated welding benefit from the narrow tolerances for optimized cutting speed.
 When bending, operators can use the same force and get the same spring-back from plate to plate.

 “Strenx® is considered in all of our on-going and future projects,” Bricker says.
 “After some testing and tweaking on our end, it cuts like butter.
 Although it is a very strong material, it still has the flexibility to be machined.
 And with proper procedures, fixtures and materials, all of our welders can weld Strenx®.”